 On and on we listened to Dr. Wayne Dyer, while in the background kids sprinting, kicking up sand as they ran by, waves coming and going, seagulls swooping down and children’s laughter ringing out.
-Unbeknownst to us we were embarking on a trinket—enjoying pure bliss to simply rest on the sheet listening to the natural sounds of life.
+Unbeknownst to us, we were embarking on a trinket—enjoying pure bliss — resting on the sheet listening to the natural sounds of life.

 What the heck do I know about bliss I thought?

 Today, with Yvonne passed; she died a handful of years after our beach excursion ever-so-etched in my mind.
 She died in her bliss.
 She loved life and all that it offered.
 Her bliss was singing and psychology, and not exactly in that progression.
-I then, had no idea what my future held for me.
+I then did not know what my future held for me.

 I learned that day I didn’t have to know my bliss that second.
-That it was inside me and it would be that knowing within that would bubble up when it was the right time without force.
+That it was inside me and it would be that knowing within that would bubble up when it was the right time, without force.
+And it did…

 Fast forward, my bliss today is writing and psychology.
 Yvonne died at 44 years old in her sleep.
-I think she was blissfully happy for the most part.
+I think she was blissfully happy, mostly.
 She danced to her own tune.
 She knew that she just wanted to be her authentic self.
 I loved that about her!

 Stay tuned…you never know where my mind will wander…